Martinez047/Martinez047/about.md

 ## Interests

-Apart from programming and Linux, I am also interested in Electronic, PLC development, and data science.
+Apart from programming and Linux, I am also interested in Electronics, PLC development, and data science.
 I constantly strive to expand my knowledge and keep up with the latest trends and technologies in these fields.

 Feel free to [contact me](/contact) if you have any questions or would like to collaborate on a project.